Aspirin-Exacerbated Respiratory Disease (AERD)

 Aspirin Desensitization

 Another option for people with AERD is aspirin desensitization.
-This is a safe two day protocol that would be performed in our office.
+This is a two day protocol that would be performed in-office.
 Increasing doses of aspirin are given based on a standardized protocol until a maintenance dose of aspirin is reached.
 The maintenance dose is then taken on a daily basis.
-The benefits include improved asthma and nasal symptoms less polyp regrowth, fewer surgeries, and a better sense of smell.
+The benefits include improved asthma and nasal symptoms, less polyp regrowth, fewer surgeries, and a better sense of smell.
 In addition, a person can take NSAIDs such as ibuprofen for pain after completing this procedure.
+Aspirin desensitization is not as commonly done these days due to the development of very safe and effective biologic medications as noted above.

 Future Therapies